 The short answer is that you are best off filing a claim with your auto insurance carrier and let them go after the City or the municipality.
 If you do not have collision coverage, you can file a claim yourself.
 Let me take more time to explain.

-If Your Car is Struck by a Snow Plow, Who is at Fault?
+If Your Car is Struck by a Snow Plow in New York, Who is at Fault?

 First, a word of support for the snowplow drivers.
 These men and women work under difficult conditions.
 When the snow falls and the wind blows, we curl up at home, but they don their winter garb and head off to work.
 They face terrible conditions and great stress to keep working.
 Often they work at night in the midst of the snowstorm when visibility is limited.
 Most likely, they did not mean to strike your car.
 Sometimes, they may not have even known that they struck your vehicle.